qzhang314/DNAm-based-age-predictor/README.md

 # DNAm-based-age-predictor
 Chronological age predictor based on DNA methylation from Illumina HumanMethylation450/EPIC arrays

+There are two predictors (two sets of coefficients) built based on same set of 13,566 training samples, but using different methods.
+One is based on Elastic Net, the other is based on best linear unbiased prediction (BLUP).

 ################## how to use the predictor ###############